ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ##### **Certifications**

-For compliance reasons, [PCI DSS](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/safety-compliance/pci-dss/) and [HDS](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/safety-compliance/hds/) options may have been enabled on the source infrastructure.
+For compliance reasons, [PCI DSS](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/safety-compliance/pci-dss/) and [HDS](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/safety-compliance/hds/) options may have been enabled on the source vDC.

 These options must therefore be reactivated on the destination vDC.
 To do this, please refer to our [guide on activating them](../activate-pci-dss-option/).